cs2113-s23/cs2113-s23.github.io/labs/01-oop.md

 ### The Task

 You will define a class `Rotor` to simulate the workings of a single rotor, and the class `Enigma` to simulate the workings of an Enigma machine using `Rotor` instances.
-You will be provided a class `Comms` (with a `main` method) as part of the initial material.
+You will be provided a class `Comms` (with a `run` method) as part of the initial material.
 You should read that file to see how `Enigma` instances are suppose to be used.

 **You may not alter `Comms.java` in any way.**